KaushalNaresh/AI_in_Storytelling/README.md

-# Fine tuning a GPT-2 model on your own input text
+# Fine tuning a GPT-2 model on GOT Data

 1. First preprocess the data
 Use the notebook book_cleaning.ipynb